21 minute read

 If you’re not already doing that, you should!
 It makes your life operating software in production a lot easier, and you end up with a better overall product.

-My current library of choice is natchez, because that’s what my database library of choice currently uses.
+My current library of choice is natchez, because that’s what my database library of choice uses on its release branch.
 As an actual observability backend, I default to Honeycomb.
 No strong opinions here - I just find it pretty easy to work with, and the pricing feels reasonable. natchez has backend implementations for other popular platforms, including Datadog and AWS X-Ray.

 Library-wise, the landscape has historically been a bit messy / fractured.
-I think the community might eventually settle on https://github.com/typelevel/otel4s - I see that my database library has switched to that on its main, unreleased branch.
+I think the community might eventually settle on https://github.com/typelevel/otel4s - I see that my database library has switched to that in its 1.0 milestone releases.

 Refinement types